UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 - [Azure Stack Hub resource provider API](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-provider-resource-api)

 This is guidance for Azure Stack Hub users.
 Currently, there is no official API reference guide for Azure Stack Hub users; however, there is an admin API guide that you can find [here](https://docs.microsoft.com/en-us/rest/api/azure-stack/).
-We'll update this guide when an API guide becomes available.
+We'll update this article when an API guide becomes available.

 For more information about UKCloud for Microsoft Azure, see: